 How exactly does the placement process work?

-I've just taken the placement assessment.
+I've just completed the WRIT assessment.
 Now what?

-• If you believe you are missing a course (or registered in the wrong course), you should immediately email writ@fanshawec.ca.
-Please include your full name and your student number in your email.
+- If you are unsure, please email writ@fanshawec.ca with your full name and your student number

 What is the difference between WRIT and COMM courses?